When to wean?

 percent effective.
 They reduce weaning stress and enhance animal

 performance.
 They do not prevent the lamb from grazing.

 Lambs should be weighed at weaning in order to calculate

 adjusted weaning weights.
 Lambs with the highest adjusted

 weaning weights should be retained for breeding.
 Ewes that wean

 the heaviest litters will make the most money and should be

-favored in breeding and selection programs.
+favored in breeding and selection decisions.